Decision 963/QĐ-BCT

 Standard hours (residual)

-In practice: standard hours absorb the former morning peak window.
-A factory that previously moved load to 12:00 to escape the 09:30–11:30 morning peak now sees both old-morning-peak and old-mid-day hours billed identically at the standard rate.
+In practice: standard hours will absorb the former morning peak window.
+A factory that previously moved load to 12:00 to escape the 09:30–11:30 morning peak will see both old-morning-peak and old-mid-day hours billed identically at the standard rate once 963 applies.

 Sunday treatment

-Sunday continues to have no peak hours — only off-peak (00:00–06:00) and standard (06:00–24:00).
+Under Decision 963, Sunday will continue to have no peak hours — only off-peak (00:00–06:00) and standard (06:00–24:00).
 This preserves the long-standing Sunday treatment under the legacy windows.
-Saturday remains a full peak day under the new framework.
+Saturday will remain a full peak day under the new framework.

 In practice: weekend production schedules that exploited the Sunday no-peak rule retain their economic logic.
-Saturday operations face the new 17:30–22:30 evening peak.
+Saturday operations will face the new 17:30–22:30 evening peak once 963 applies.

 Effective date and transition